Credit Score

 No. Checking your credit score inside of Digital Banking is a "soft inquiry," which does not affect your credit score.
 Lenders use "hard inquiries" to make decisions about your credit worthiness when you apply for loans.

-Credit Score pulls your credit profile from TransUnion, one of the three major credit reporting bureaus, and uses VantageScore 3.0, a credit scoring model developed collaboratively by the three major credit bureaus: Equifax, Experian, and TransUnion.
-P1FCU uses Experian credit data for loan applications.
+Credit Score pulls your credit profile from Experian, one of the three major credit reporting bureaus, and uses VantageScore 3.0.
+P1FCU uses Experian with VantageScore 4.0 for credit data for loan applications.

 We recommend setting up automatic payments.
 Automatic payments are the easiest and most secure way to stay on track and build your credit.
-Prefer another method?
-You can make payments just like you would for any other loan.

 You can stay one payment ahead, but not more than that.
 The Credit Builder Loan is designed to help you build credit steadily, so we encourage making monthly payments on schedule.